vuxcode/pr1-project-Arvid0122/web_time-report.md

   - Added a "back" button to the program.
   - Updated the "start" page.
   - Updated the program so the locations of different things such as certain texts and buttons appear in a more convenient way allowing a smoother experience.

+-2024-12-02 worked for ca 3,5 hours total
+ - Changed the font for the website
+ - Added a subtle gradient to the top menu
+ - Started adding image
+ - Experimented with css to see what style i want for the site